hc0503/django-trading-api-mtrade/README.md

 ### Architecture
 - Apps should be isolated
     - Each layer can only include direct calls to functions in lower layers (Interface > Application > Domain > Infrastructure)
     - The application layer is the main point of integration of domain APIs
     - Django apps should not include foreign keys to other django apps.
-Interactions should be modelled as API/function calls.
-Django signals can be used to decouple applications.
+    - Interactions should be modelled as API/function calls.
+    - Django signals can be used to decouple applications.
     - When using Django signals, handlers should be registered in the application layer, avoiding direct calls from one domain module to another.
-- Use dependency inversion for infrastructure modules whenever possible.
+    - When modules depend on each other directly use dependency inversion.

 ### Database
 - Do not use DB generated ids for entities, use uuid4 instead